Your Raptive Dashboard is the central hub for all things pertaining to your Raptive service. It's where you can:

 Breakdown of earnings, RPM, and Page RPM:

 The Earnings Overview tab also includes a breakdown of your earnings, RPM, and Page RPM for your chosen date range.
 RPM (earnings per 1,000 sessions) and Page RPM (earnings per 1,000 pageviews) are how we track the performance of your ads as a whole.
-You can read more about the two metrics and what each is used for right here in our Help Center.
+Learn more about the two metrics and what each is used for.

 If you are running any additional ad networks that report in your Raptive dashboard, they’ll also be broken out there.